gileadekelvin/standup-api/docs/deploy.md

+## Current state of the deployment

+- The deployment is configured with Railway app.

-## How to config CircleCI for deploy
+## How to config CircleCI for deploy on GCP

 1. Before anything you need to provide a virtual machine in the GCP.
 And config that machine with a SSH key and make sure that this repo is cloned.
 The configuration od the machine in the GCP needs a individual documentation (yet to come!)